bloominstituteoftechnology/Car-Sales/README.md

 - User should be able to remove added features from their car
 - Total should update as user adds and removes features from their car

-### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/aqXHiPPM4uCzqD3T5/mbDWo3KwoFmquD).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch Problems

 Do not attempt stretch problems until MVP has been reached and a final commit has been made.